 - Examine the role of media in constructing gender and its intersections with race, ethnicity, class, and sexuality

 - Address and recognize the persistence of gendered media industries

 - Address the role of new media technologies in challenging and/or reaffirming traditional constructs of gender

-For more information, please fill out our enquiries form.
+If you have any question, please fill out our enquiries form.

-Start of programme: 20 July – 7 August 2020
+Start of programme: 18 July – 29 July 2022

-Mode of Attendance: Full-time
+Mode of Attendance: Online Learning

 - You will have completed one year of undergraduate study at the time of joining the Academic Summer School.
 Professional experience can be acknowledged as equivalent to a university qualification.